REALATRENDS REAL ESTATE SERVICES, INC 949·494·8830

 About Laguna Beach

-That scarcity is the single biggest force shaping the Laguna Beach real estate market.
+Scarcity is the single biggest force shaping the Laguna Beach real estate market.
 Inventory of homes for sale is consistently tight, ocean-view and oceanfront homes turn over slowly, and many of the high-end transactions never reach the public MLS at all.

 For more than a century, Laguna Beach has been a magnet for artists, drawn here by the dramatic coastal light, the rolling coastal sage hillsides, and the working coves that frame the village.
 That heritage shows up today in the Pageant of the Masters, the Festival of Arts, the Sawdust Art Festival, the Plein Air Painting Invitational, and the dozens of working galleries that line the village.